Sanskrit Pearl of the day:

 Meaning of the subhAShita:

-Would a lion - the frontrunner among the respectable, who is desirous of eating the flesh from the slit forehead of a rut elephant, even when emaciated with hunger, haggard with age, slacking (in energy), distressed abundantly, troubled and losing salubrity - eat dilapidated grass?!
+Would a lion - the frontrunner among the respectable, who is desirous of eating the flesh from the slit forehead of a mad elephant, even when emaciated with hunger, haggard with age, slacking (in energy), distressed abundantly, troubled and losing salubrity - eat dilapidated grass?!

 Commentary: